khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 {!> ../../../docs_src/response_model/tutorial003_02.py!}
 ```

-This simple case is handled automatically by FastAPI because the return type annotation is the class (or a subclass) of `Response`.
+This simple case is handled automatically by ReadyAPI because the return type annotation is the class (or a subclass) of `Response`.

 And tools will also be happy because both `RedirectResponse` and `JSONResponse` are subclasses of `Response`, so the type annotation is correct.